closer-evolution/closer/README.md

 original VCS variants.
 This provides the ability to convert from one VCS output such as Git to SVN.
 This allows for existing tools for mining and analysing a specific repository type to now be used on any repository type.

+### Licence and Copyright

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [gnu.org/licences](https://www.gnu.org/licenses/).

+Copyright (C) the authors, all rights reserved.

 ### Releases and Binary Downloads
 From the CLOSER repository: [github.com/closer-evolution/closer/releases](https://github.com/closer-evolution/closer/releases)